Farcaster-On-Chain-Verification/attestation-frame/README.md

 # attestation-farcaster-frame

-Attest to Farcaster wiFacilitate Farcaster account attestation through Ethereum's Attestation Service on Arbitrum One using Azle with Vercel Serverless Functions in a React environment.
+Facilitate Farcaster account attestation through Frames using Ethereum's Attestation Service on Arbitrum One using ICP decentralized infraestructure.

 ## Motivation